shalu6801/Mobile_sales_visualization/README.md

-# Mobile_sales_visualization
+# Sales_visual

-Visualization of mobiles through Tableau with help of various charts.
+Visualization of Mobile sales through Tableau with help of various charts.